The Four Winds DIfference

 While you are here, take advantage of our spa treatments.
 The owner, Brenda Wilkinson has been a British Columbia Registered Massage Therapist since 1984.
 She taught at the West Coast College of Massage Therapy for nine years and has done extensive post-graduate studies in Trigger Point Therapy and Craniosacral Therapy.
 The massage treatment room in the guest wing of our beach house has windows over the ocean and a calming ambience.
 The sound of waves will lull you into a meditative state as you receive your treatment.
 Find out more!

 Quality food is one of the hallmarks of staying at Four Winds.
 Ordering organic fruits and staples from the wholesaler, ensures that we have the freshest possible ingredients.
-Each meal includes baking, a wide variety of fruit and a hot dish which changes each day all prepared fresh and from scratch in the Four Winds kitchen.
+Meals include a wide variety of fruit, granola and a hot dish, if desired, which changes each day.
+All prepared fresh and from scratch in the Four Winds kitchen.
+Select the food option of your choice in the extras menu.
 We have created thousands of mouth-watering breakfasts in our years of operating Four Winds Beach House and Spa.
 Find out more!

 About the Innkeepers